LouieOHagan/Covid-Companion-Website/README.md

 - ~~Fix border radius bug that appears on iphones with all input field border radius visible.~~ - **Implemented 15/04/20**
 - Add more commenting on all code
 	- Specifically the app.py file
+- ~~Fix bug on Edge & explorer with label width stretching across whole screen.~~ - **Implemented 18/04/20**

-#### PRIORITY
+#### IF HAVE TIME
 - Auto login when user creates account rather than redirecting to login page
 - Add create account button on login form
-- Fix bug on Edge & explorer with label width stretching across whole screen.
 - For email in footer, instead of doing basic herf, toggle modal that gives option to copy email to clipboard OR mailto:

-#### IF HAVE TIME
 - Redo navbar with active class method from stackoverflow - use Refact in git commit
 - Rewrite JS for hiding and showing order number with jQuery to fade in and out.
 - Helpers pulsing, add with display absolute or relative and only show on larger screen devices.